nanos-world/docs/scripting/static_classes/Server.rst

   * - UnloadPackage(:term:`string` package_folder_name)
     - Unloads a Package

+  * - :term:`table` GetPackages(:term:`boolean` only_loaded = true)
+    - Returns a list of Packages folder names available in the server, optionally returns only loaded and running packages

   * - :term:`any` GetValue(:term:`string` key)
     - Gets a value given a key